tedpearson/electric-usage-downloader/README.md

   - Navigate to Usage Explorer (example: https://novec.smarthub.coop/ui/#/usageExplorer)
   - Find a call to `services/secured/utility-usage/poll` in the Network tab
   - Open the call, and copy the `serviceLocationNumber` field from the Payload tab.
+- `timezone` needs to be set to the timezone used by your utility.
+For some reason, the SmartHub API decided to return unix timestamps, but in the utility's timezone instead of in UTC, which would be the normal choice for an API.
 - `influxdb.insecure` allows connecting to a server with certificate issues.
 - The other fields should be fairly self-explanatory.